-Car parking rates for developments within the Parramatta City Centre are contained in Division 4 of Parramatta Local Environment Plan 2023, specifically in clause 7.17 if development is outside the deferred Area A, or Clause 7.19 if included within Deferred Area A. These rates are maximums and are not to be exceeded.
+Car parking rates for developments within the Parramatta City Centre are contained in Division 4 of Parramatta Local Environment Plan 2023.
+These rates are maximums and are not to be exceeded.

 This section should be read in conjunction with Part 6 Traffic and Transport of this DCP in relation to car share and green travel plan controls and Section 9.9.3 - Bicycle Parking and End of Journey Facilities.